Doctor of Education: Educational Leadership (Higher Education)

 - Matriculation accomplishment.

 - Advancement to candidacy.

-- Nine graduate credits related to educational leadership could be transferred into the program in consultation with the Dean.
+- Nine graduate credits related to educational leadership could be transferred into the program with the approval of the Dean.

 - Successful oral defense of a doctoral-level dissertation.